Understanding City Council Meetings

 The Council meeting begins with a CALL TO ORDER by the Mayor.
 The City Clerk performs the ROLL CALL.
 The PLEDGE OF ALLEGIANCE is recited by those in attendance.

-ANNOUNCEMENTS provide information on changes or additions to the agenda and to the Boards, Commission or Committee meetings which are scheduled for the next two weeks.
+ANNOUNCEMENTS provide information on changes or additions to the agenda and contact information for the City Clerk.

 Under SPECIAL PRESENTATIONS, the City Council recognizes people who have contributed to the betterment of San Ramon or events that are important to the community.
 This section provides the public or other agencies with an opportunity to present information or items of concern to the City Council.